 How about turning candy into butterflies and worms to adorn your gift basket?
 This recycled can has a beautiful wrapper that any child can decorate!

 No flowers?
 No problem!
 Hot glue a seed packet to a stick and they can grow their own!
-Or fill with cute flower crafts, candy and crepe paper for a sweet and super simple springtime gift.
+Or fill with cute flower crafts, sweets, and crepe paper for a super simple springtime gift.

 Baskets purchased from the Dollar Store can make great May Day baskets!
 Make your own gift tag or print off the gift tags above.